abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 #### Loss Plot
 <img width="540" height="380" alt="siamese_metrics_loss" src="https://github.com/user-attachments/assets/4856bbdd-3198-4f63-ba11-0b63b643e796" />

 The Siamese network training loss drops sharply from 0.123 in epoch 1 to near zero by epoch 6, indicating that the network quickly satisfies the triplet constraints on the training set.
-In contrast, the validation loss remains relatively high at 0.89 in epoch 1, decreasing to around 0.598 by epoch 8, then flucuating between 0.65 and 0.88.
+In contrast, the validation loss remains relatively high at 0.89 in epoch 1, decreasing to around 0.598 by epoch 8, then fluctuating between 0.65 and 0.88.
 This shows that the network somewhat overfits the training triplets and struggles to generalise to unseen data.

 #### Accuracy Graph
 <img width="540" height="380" alt="siamese_metrics_accuracy" src="https://github.com/user-attachments/assets/315544dc-671e-480b-b23a-3716a2c5adea" />